 3. Complex Contract Negotiations And Rate Structures.

-The transportation industry has extremely complex rate contracts.
-This modus operandi results in many shippers not really understanding what they are signing, nor the specific costs that they will incur.
+Also, the transportation industry has extremely complex rate contracts.
+This results in many shippers not really understanding what they are signing, nor the specific costs that they will incur.
 Moreover, this makes it very challenging for the shipper to compare prices between carriers.
 Below are some examples of the complexity of contracts:

 4. Complex Electronic Invoice Charges That Obscures Billing Errors, Non-Value Charges, And Service Deficiencies.